 Malcom Small Watershed Hydrograph Method and Its Application in Detention Design

 A simple hydrograph development technique, developed by H. Rooney Malcom in 1980, is often used to design detention facilities serving relatively small watersheds (less than 640 acre or 1.0 sq mi).
-Two hydrographs are to be developed using the Malcom Hydrograph Method for pre- and post-project conditions and the required detention volume is equal to the maximum cumulative difference between the two hydrographs (Figure 1).
+Two hydrographs are to be developed using the Malcom Hydrograph Method for pre- and post-project conditions and the required detention volume is equal to the shaded area between the two hydrographs (Figure 1).

 Once a small watershed peak discharge and runoff volume under a design storm are determined, Malcom Small Watershed Hydrograph Method provides a set of equations (Figure 2) to develop a runoff hydrograph which preserves the originally calculated peak discharge and runoff volume (Figure 3).